kevinrmendez/neverthink/README.md

 For creating the responsive layout I listened the onLayout event from the view and based of the orientation I provide a specific style to the components

+For this task I made two different versions of the app with different layouts, tha main one is located in the master branch.
+The other one is found in the branch called "version2"

 ## Installation

 Download the app from the repository